 If the System Frame Number IE and/or the Slot Number IE are included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, consider that the respective information indicates the activation time of SRS transmission.

-.
+If the Extended Additional Path List Request IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, include the Extended Additional Path List IE in the TRP Measurement Result IE of the MEASUREMENT RESPONSE.

+If the Multiple UL AoA of Additional Path Request IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, include the Multiple UL AoA IE in the Additional Path List IE or in the Extended Additional Path List IE of the MEASUREMENT RESPONSE message.

 <<NEXT CHANGE>>